 Costs & Payment:

 To use our online submission manager, it costs $2 to submit up to two pieces of work.
 We also accept submissions by regular mail, for no fee.
 All pieces are considered for both our print (postcard) and our online issues, unless you specify otherwise.
+Before you get your hackles up please note that it’s because we like to pay our writers AND we publish postcards (most of the funds for this come out of our own pockets).
+We understand if you don’t have money, or are morally opposed to the idea, and with that in consideration we accept free submissions via mail.
+Since we receive so much mail, please note that it is occasionally a longer process since we send the response back in your SASE.
+Read on:

 You may submit as many pieces as you like, but you will need to pay the $2 submission fee for every two submissions (your two pieces must be in the same document, or Submittable will charge you twice!)- or, if you submit by mail, you must mail every two pieces separately, with their own return envelope (you must include a SASE for a response.)